6 Menstrual Cups For Heavy Flow (2024)

 Key points:

-• For heavy flow, it is recommendable to choose their large size.
-However, it might be uncomfortable if your cervix is small or medium, so choosing a different cup is best.
+- For heavy flow, it is recommended to choose a large size.
+However, it might be uncomfortable if your cervix is small or medium.

 Best menstrual cup for: high cervix and heavy flow